SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/troubleshooting/logging.en.md

 **Actionable Items**

 Things are logged as warnings if they are something the user needs to take action on.
-This is mostly used for deprecations.
+This is often used for deprecations.
 For various reasons, Selenium project does not follow standard Semantic Versioning practices.
 Our policy is to mark things as deprecated for 3 releases and then remove them.